 Summer (between June – August):

 This is the monsoon season in Nepal.
 The weather is hot and wet at times.
-It rains almost everyday with occasional thunderstorms in the evening.
-Rainbow can be view sometime after rain stop.
+It rains almost every day with occasional thunderstorms in the evening.
+Rainbow can be view sometime after the rain stopped.
 The rain spreads the pleasantness around with lush green vegetation and beauty.